myBotOfficial/myBot-docs/docs/custom-bots/create-a-bot.md

 ---
 title: How to Create a Bot
-description: This page walks you through step-by-step how to create a custom bot with [many features](/docs/custom-bots/features) in under 2 minutes with myBot!
+description: This page walks you through step-by-step how to create a custom bot with many features in under 2 minutes!
 sidebar_position: 2
 ---